Frequently Asked Questions

 We do encourage children to drink water throughout the day and to bring a piece of fruit for morning break time.

 All the children wear school uniform, which helps to promote a sense of identity and pride in themselves and the school.
 We ask that all uniform is clearly marked with their name to ensure that any items misplaced can be returned.
 Long hair must be tied back and all hair bands should be plain.
-Uniform is available to purchase through our supplier Different Class on their website www.differentclassschoolwear.co.uk or via an order form from the office.
+Uniform is available to purchase from KL Schoolwear www.klschoolwear.co.uk

 Our uniform consists of:

-School Fleeces/Waterproof Jackets are an additional optional item for both boys and girls for playground wear.
+School Fleeces/Waterproof Jackets are an additional optional item for pupils for playground wear.
 Fleeces are not an alternative to wearing the school sweatshirt.

 P.E.
-Kit (Girls and Boys): School PE Bag, T-shirt with ‘TH’ logo, Black Shorts, change of Socks, Plimsolls, track suit (optional).
+Kit: School PE Bag, T-shirt with ‘TH’ logo, Black Shorts, change of Socks, Plimsolls, track suit (optional).

-Each child should bring to school a named pencil case containing a ruler, coloured pencils, glue stick, HB pencils, eraser and sharpener.
+Each child should bring to school a named pencil case containing a blue pen, ruler, coloured pencils, glue stick, HB pencils, eraser and sharpener.

 For safety reasons no jewellery can be worn in school.
 However, children are allowed to wear one pair of plain studs.
 These must be removed by your child for P.E.